ShadeSlayer1467/Games/README.md

 ## About the Project

 This project is a collection of various games implemented in C#.
-The goal is to create fun and interactive games that run directly in the console, as well as plans to add more complex games using MonoGame.
+The goal is to create fun and interactive games that run directly in the console.
 Whether you're just starting out or simply exploring game development in C#, join me on this journey as we learn and build fun, interactive games together.

 ## Games Included